simith/builder_session_reinvent2019_fr/docs/01_CLOUD_INIT.md

 ## 1. Setup the Cloud environment by logging in to the AWS Console

-Please note, if the workshop has not provided a Cloud9 environment, please follow the instructions for setting up your Cloud9 environment for this workshop here: [Setup Cloud9](../Setup_Cloud9.md)
+Please note, if the workshop has not provided a Cloud9 environment, please follow the instructions for setting up your Cloud9 environment for this workshop here: [Setup Cloud9 for this workshop](../Setup_Cloud9_for_workshop.md)

 Using the provided username, password and AWS Console URL, login to the AWS Console.